shades66/OddsAndEnds/ESPHome/AliExpress Clock Large/README.txt

              Command  0x10   Data 0xXX   Brightness,  seems to have few different levels between 0 & 15
              Command  0x00   Data  16 x 8bit bytes

+             Command 0x11 Data 0x0f  - not sure so I just copied it for now Command 0x12 Data 0x03  - not sure so I just copied for now.
+Possibly a command to update the led outputs?

 after a few hours of messing around with the block of 16 bytes I came up with the following